an-lam/python-class/README.md

 # python-class
 Contains examples used in the following classes:
-1. Python Programming (West Valley College)
+1. Python Programming I and II (CIST 5A & CIST 5B at West Valley College)
 2. Python & Test Automation (Knowledge Innovations Academy)